rlerdorf/php7dev/README.md

 ## Summary
 php7dev is a Debian 8 [Vagrant image](https://atlas.hashicorp.com/rasmus/boxes/php7dev) which is preconfigured for testing PHP apps and developing extensions across many versions of PHP.

+## Changes in 0.1.0
+- Updated all PHP builds to the latest
+- Updated all Debian packages
+- Added PHP 7.1 builds bringing the total builds included to 24
+- Added php-fpm systemd support
+- Included pear and pecl tools
+- Enabled the PHP 7 file-based opcache cache
+- Fully supported Apache in newphp version switching
+- Added AST extension to PHP 7 builds
+- Added phan static analyzer
+- Added memcached extension to all versions
+- Added raphf, propro and http extensions to all versions

 ## Changes in 0.0.9
 - Upgraded the base image OS from Debian 7.8 to 8.0 and recompiled all 20 PHP builds
 - Added PosgreSQL support to all builds